Pfern/OSODOS/docs/SEMANTICS/README.md

 the data can be re-used without further conversion, the risk that your data will be unintentionally altered (corrupted) by Excel is very real:
 [gene name errors (because of this) are widespread in the scientific literature](http://doi.org/10.1186/s13059-016-1044-7).

-The point of structuring your data in "tidy" form as tabular, plain text will be immediately obvious once you (or a collaborator) tries to analyse the data by including it, for example, in a [computational analysis workflow](../WORKFLOWS): software such as the R environment for statistical computing, will simply refuse to read untidy data correctly, and your chosen platform for data [versioning](../VERSIONING) or [sharing](../DATA_SHARING) will likely also not display the data correctly.
+The point of structuring your data in "tidy" form as tabular, plain text will be immediately obvious once you (or your collaborators, or people using your data) try to analyse the data by including it, for example, in a [computational analysis workflow](../WORKFLOWS): software such as the R environment for statistical computing, will simply refuse to read untidy data correctly, and your chosen platform for data [versioning](../VERSIONING) or [sharing](../DATA_SHARING) will likely also not display the data correctly.